 Simple English definitions for legal terms

-Read a random definition: jus in re
+Read a random definition: Federal Employees' Compensation Act

 A special exception is a type of objection made by a party in a court case.
 It is different from a general exception, which points out a substantive defect in an opponent's pleading.
 A special exception is made when a party objects to the form of an opponent's claim, such as for vagueness or ambiguity.
 It is a way for the objecting party to preserve their objection for appeal.
 Attorneys may say "I except" or "I object" to make an exception or objection.
 However, in most courts, an exception is no longer required to preserve the initial objection.